 - 1. To adjust the sales tax series to more closely correspond to the economic activity that generated the receipts, quarterly cash collections are adjusted for credits and other statutory changes, non-voluntary collections (audit collections, tax compliance) are removed from the series, and collections from the first ten days of the quarter are placed in the previous quarter. - 2.
-The logarithm of this quarterly collections series is then differenced by subtracting the logarithm of collections for the same quarter of the prior year $(\Delta_4)$ , which removes seasonality.
+The logarithm of this quarterly collections series is then differenced by subtracting the logarithm of collections for the same quarter of the prior year (Δ_4), which removes seasonality. - 3.
+The resulting series serves as the dependent variable ln(SALESADJ) in the three econometric models described below.